PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 # License

 The VentMon is both open hardware and open software.
-The firmware that runs on the board and makes sensor measurements is reduced under the [MIT License](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/LICENSE).
+The firmware that runs on the board and makes sensor measurements is released under the [MIT License](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/LICENSE).
 Other libraries and files may be released under different open source license if they are derived works of starting points released under other licenses.